 A statement by the 15-nation council, the world body's most powerful arm, refrained from using the word "coup," instead referring to the situation as "the declaration of the state of emergency imposed in Myanmar by the military."
 That reflected mainly the views of Myanmar's powerful neighbor, China, and Russia, two of the council's five veto-wielding permanent members.

 The council also urged the "immediate release of all those detained" by the military, which rounded up leaders of the democratically elected government of Nobel laureate Suu Kyi on Monday and all but ended the Southeast Asian nation's efforts to distance itself from decades of military rule.

-“The members of the Security Council emphasized the need for the continued support of the democratic transition in Myanmar,” the council’s press statement said.
-“They stressed the need to uphold democratic institutions and processes, refrain from violence and fully respect human rights, fundamental freedoms and the rule of law.
-They encouraged the pursuance of dialogue and reconciliation in accordance with the will and interests of the people of Myanmar.”
+"The members of the Security Council emphasized the need for the continued support of the democratic transition in Myanmar," the council said.
+"They stressed the need to uphold democratic institutions and processes, refrain from violence and fully respect human rights, fundamental freedoms and the rule of law.
+They encouraged the pursuance of dialogue and reconciliation in accordance with the will and interests of the people of Myanmar."

 The council said it also worried about "restrictions on civil society, journalists and media workers" and demanded safe and unimpeded humanitarian access to "all people in need," including through the re-establishment of U.N. relief flights.
 The council, whose other permanent members are Britain, France and the United States, had been blocked by China from referring to the Myanmar military's takeover as a coup.